microsoft/SigmaCollab/README.md

 <br>

-Additionally, __`SigmaCollab`__ includes manual segmentation and transcripts for the user utterances, and word-level timings for both user and system utterances.
-For more details regarding the dataset structure and data formats, please see the [Dataset Structure](DatasetStructure.md) documentation page.
+Additionally, __`SigmaCollab`__ includes manual segmentation and transcripts for the user utterances, word-level timings for both user and system utterances, task success annotations, as well as post-processed gaze information (e.g., projection of gaze point in the various camera images).
+For more details regarding the dataset contents, structure, and data formats, please see the [Dataset Structure](DatasetStructure.md) documentation page.

 ## Download